Updated June 6, 2023

-I’ve been a member of five coworking spaces and have learned a ton about what to do … and what not to do.
+I’ve been a key-holding member of seven coworking spaces and have learned a ton about what to do … and what not to do.

-And these days, I produce Coworking Convos, power The Lab workspace marketing club, run the Park City Marketing Club and I’m an active participant in several communities that have nothing to do with marketing or coworking.
+And these days, I produce Coworking Convos, power The Lab club for indie operators, run the Park City Marketing Club and I’m an active participant in several communities that have nothing to do with marketing or coworking.